apache/spark/docs/ml-features.md

 `\[
 d(\mathbf{A}, \mathbf{B}) = 1 - \frac{|\mathbf{A} \cap \mathbf{B}|}{|\mathbf{A} \cup \mathbf{B}|}
 \]`
-As its LSH family, MinHash applies a random perfect hash function `g` to each elements in the set and take the minimum of all hashed values:
+As its LSH family, MinHash applies a random hash function `g` to each elements in the set and take the minimum of all hashed values:
 `\[
 h(\mathbf{A}) = \min_{a \in \mathbf{A}}(g(a))
 \]`

-Input sets for MinHash is represented in vectors which dimension equals the total number of elements in the space.
-Each dimension of the vectors represents the status of an elements: zero value means the elements is not in the set; non-zero value means the set contains the corresponding elements.
+The input sets for MinHash are represented as binary vectors, where the vector indices represent the elements themselves and the non-zero values in the vector represent the presence of that element in the set.
+While both dense and sparse vectors are supported, typically sparse vectors are recommended for efficiency.
 For example, `Vectors.sparse(10, Array[(2, 1.0), (3, 1.0), (5, 1.0)])` means there are 10 elements in the space.
 This set contains elem 2, elem 3 and elem 5.
+All non-zero values are treated as binary "1" values.

-**Note:** Empty sets cannot be transformed by MinHash, which means any input vector must have at least 1 non-zero indices.
+**Note:** Empty sets cannot be transformed by MinHash, which means any input vector must have at least 1 non-zero entry.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">